Celestine-Glitse/Financial-Inclusion-in-Africa/README.md

 The following metrics were used to evaluate the models:
 - **Accuracy**: The proportion of correct predictions.
+- **Mean Absolute Error (MAE)**: The average absolute differences between the predicted and actual values.
+MAE clearly indicates how close predictions are to the actual outcomes on average, with lower values indicating better performance.
 - **Confusion Matrix**: A matrix to visualize the performance, showing True Positives, True Negatives, False Positives, and False Negatives.
 - **Classification Report**: Includes precision, recall, and F1-score for each class.